Zamiell/stardew-valley/Min-Max_Guide.md

 * on day 4, you can fish straight downward at mountain lake, because you are level 5 fishing and you get the range increase at level 4 - At level 4 fishing and above, every downward cast should yield a gold fish (or irridium quality fish with a perfect catch).
 * specify when level 8 fishing change to downward angle
 * test to see if it is possible to get an acorn on day 1 from shaking
-* specify floors where white rocks stop, search for ?
 * copper trick for early furn
 * watch dont skip community center cutsceen, edit route to read Golden Scroll.
 * see if he gets mining lv 2 in vid